uos/ros2_tutorial/ex01_first_package/README.md

 For example, the message `std_msgs/msg/String` is defined <a href="https://docs.ros2.org/foxy/api/std_msgs/msg/String.html" target="_blank">here</a>.

 It is a rather simple message because it only contains one field.
 The description of a message is compiled into types that can be used in any supported programming language.
-Like this, we can use the same message in C++, write something in the data field
+Like this, we can use the same message in C++ or Python and communicate between programs written in Python and C++.
+For example, we can write something into the message using C++ and send it

 ```cpp
 #include <std_msgs/msg/string.hpp>